technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // =============================================================================
 // The "transforming" functions need a little bit more attention.
 We have two
-// overloads of `map`, one that returns an `Array` and the other that returns a
+// overloads of `map`, one that returns an `Array` and another that returns a
 // variadic value - but those overloads do not allow modifications to the under-
 // lying collection element.
-And this is fair, because programmers expect a
+And this is fair because programmers expect a `map`
-// `map` to be pure.
+// function to be pure.
 // However sometimes it might be useful to mutate the original variadic value
-// while creating a new one, and for this reason variadic values offer an origi-
+// while creating a new one.
+For this reason variadic values offer an original
-// nal `project` method.
+// `project` method.
 //
 // *NOTE:* the name is subject to debate, `project` is the best (and sound) that
 // I could find.